padrinobook/padrinobook/02-job-vacancy-application.md

 ### Basic Layout Template

-Lets create our first version with static content only.
+Lets craft our first version of the *index.html* page which is somekind of starter page our our application.
 We are presented early with a question; where will be my *index.html* page?
 Because we are not working with controllers, the easiest thing is to put the *index.html* directly under the public folder in the project.

-This book has the intention to be up-to-date so we fill our index page with the latest [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5") standards, add the following into your index.html file:
+Of course, we want to be up-to-date with the current standards of webdevelopment, so we use the standards of [HTML5](http://en.wikipedia.org/wiki/HTML5 "HTML5").
+Add the following code into `public/index.html`:

     <!DOCTYPE html>